 Founded in 2002, the European Aviation Safety Agency represents all 28 European Union member states as well as Switzerland, Norway, Iceland and Liechtenstein.
 The mission of the agency is to ensure the highest common level of safety and environmental protection for EU citizens, to maintain a single regulatory and certification process among member states, to facilitate the internal aviation single market and create a level playing field and to work with other international aviation organizations and regulators.
 EASA is headquartered in Cologne, Germany — https://www.easa.europa.eu/

 About Fox Flight

 Founded in 1997, Fox Flight Inc. is a Canadian air ambulance company providing international, 24-hour, emergency medical transport, bed-to-bed stretcher evacuation and onboard patient transfer services on commercial flights.
-Fox Flight has its head office and hangar facilities in Toronto and also operates an office in Bangkok, Thailand.
+Fox Flight has its head office and hangar facilities in Toronto.
 The company employs a staff of fully licensed physicians, nurses, respiratory therapists and paramedics as well as highly experienced pilots and aviation maintenance technicians.
 Fox Flight’s fleet of dedicated, fixed-wing air ambulances consists of specially configured Lear 35A and 36A jets equipped with the latest in advanced intensive care medical technology.
 Fox Flight maintains full EURAMI accreditation.

 Media Inquiries: email@example.com